 This overview of the use of storage assumes that you understand the distinction between various types of storage, such as real and virtual storage, and address space and data space storage.
+Most of the storage used is data space storage, which is virtual storage separate from address space virtual storage.

-SDT uses virtual storage as follows:
+Shared data tables use virtual storage as follows:

-Record data is stored in a data space, which is virtual storage separate from address space virtual storage.
+• Record data is stored in data spaces DFHDT003, DFHDT004, DFHDT005, and so on, with new data spaces being allocated as required.
 The total record data storage at loading time is basically the total size of all records (without keys, which are stored in table-entry storage) plus a small amount of control information.
-Data space storage is acquired in units of 16MB, and then allocated to individual tables in increments of 128KB (known as frames).
+Data space storage is acquired in units of 16 MB, and allocated to individual tables in increments of 128 KB.
+Storage is then sub-allocated in page-aligned frames that are large enough to contain the maximum record length for the table.
+Data table frames are loosely equivalent to VSAM control intervals, and normally hold a set of records with similar keys.
+Where possible, each new record is stored in the same frame as the existing record with the closest lower key.